-Details regarding the child's code of conduct during Home to School Travel are provided in the offer letter, and it is expected that all children and young people comply with this.
+Details regarding the child's code of conduct during Home to School Travel are provided in the offer letter (appendix 2), and it is expected that all children and young people comply with this.

 Given that a child's challenging behaviour may be a result of their special educational needs or disability and can be a form of communication, we will work together with transport providers to understand and assist these children and young people.
 However, it is important to note that the Local Authority has a responsibility to ensure the safety and well-being of both the children and young people being transported as well as the driver and Guide Escorts.

 In the event of an incident occurring during the journey, it might be essential to temporarily halt transportation for a period of 10 working days pending an investigation.
 This pause is crucial to enable a thorough assessment of future transportation alternatives to ensure the safe transport of the student.
-During this period, parents/carers are expected to take responsibility for organising their child's transportation to and from school until the matter has undergone a comprehensive review.
+During this period, parents/carers are expected to take responsibility for organising their child's transportation to and from school until the matter has undergone a comprehensive review but they may be able to claim milage for this period.